 Besides the Bermuda Triangle, few areas in the world have a reputation for the bizarre like the Lake Michigan Triangle.
 Although it is relatively unknown on a global scale, especially compared to Bermuda, it has as storied a history of the unexplained as any place on earth.

 After the turn of the century, strange events happened at steady intervals.
 Of the more mysterious is the case of the Rosa Belle.
-In 1921, 11 people inside the ship, who were all members of the Benton Harbor House of David, disappeared when their ship was found overturned and floating in Lake Michigan.
-While it appeared that the ship had been damaged in a collision, no other ship had reported an accident, and no other remains had been found.
-Many found the incident particularly eerie, because the Rosa Belle had been rebuilt after an earlier wreck in the 19th century, very similar to the deadly one in 1921.
+In 1921 eleven people inside the ship, who were all members of the Benton Harbor House of David, disappeared and their ship was found overturned and floating in Lake Michigan.
+While it appeared that the ship had been damaged in a collision, no other ship had reported an accident and no other remains had been found.
+Many found the incident particularly eerie because the Rosa Belle had been rebuilt after an earlier wreck in the 19th century, very similar to the deadly one in 1921.

 Whether out of general caution, or real fear of being the next to disappear, the superstitious make careful navigation to avoid the Lake Michigan Triangle.